Quakers in the American Revolution: Quaker Assemblies respond

 Pennsylvania's Quakers devoted considerable time to the issues of the war in their Yearly Meetings.
 Even as late as 1775 those at the Meetings protested the increased hostilities, and argued they had attempted to prevent them:

 We have by repeated public advices and private admonitions, used our endeavours to dissuade the members of our religious society from joining with the public resolutions promoted and entered into by some of the people, which as we apprehended, so now we find have increased contention, and produced great discord and confusion.

 Additionally, Quakers rejected not only the conflict itself, but also refused to pay any taxes or fines that supported a militia.
 The Philadelphia Yearly Meeting of 1776 outlined this rule for its constituents:

 It is our judgment [it laid down] that such who make religious profession with us, and do either openly or by connivance, pay any fine, penalty, or tax, in lieu of their personal services for carrying on war; or who do consent to, and allow their children, apprentices, or servants to act therein do thereby violate our Christian testimony, and by doing so manifest that they are not in religious fellowship with us.

 Some Friends also refused to use the paper money, called "Continentals", which the Second Continental Congress produced during the war.
 They viewed the currency as supporting a violent cause and therefore against their religious beliefs.
 Unlike with the issue of direct taxation, however, Quaker leaders never reached a consensus regarding the Continental, and oftentimes allowed individuals to decide for themselves whether or not to use the currency.

 These restrictions did not stop all Quakers from participating in the war effort, and as a result high numbers of Friends were disciplined for some level of involvement.
-Historian Arthur J. Mekeel calculates that between 1774 and 1785 1,724 Quakers were disowned from the faith for participating in the Revolution in some way, shape or form.
+Historian Arthur J. Mekeel calculates that between 1774 and 1785 1,724 Quakers were disowned from the faith for participating in the Revolution in some way.